Chimney sweep: Good luck omen

-In 1951 film Alice in Wonderland, Bill the Lizard works as the chimney sweep and was voiced by Larry Grey.

 Today

 Today, chimney sweeps are still operating, as venting systems for coal, heating oil, natural gas, and wood- and pellet-burning appliances need to be maintained.
 There is a greater understanding of the dangers of flue deposits and carbon monoxide and gases from combustion.
 The standard chimney brush is still used, along with more modern tools (such as vacuum cleaners, cameras, and special chimney cleaning tools).
 Most sweeps are done from the bottom of the chimney, rather than the top, to prevent the dispersion of dust and debris and because it is safer for the chimney sweep to do the sweeping from this position.
 Inspection may be done from the bottom or top, or both if accessible.
 Chimney sweeps often encounter a range of unexpected objects in chimneys ranging from dead birds to tools, notes, love letters, and other pieces of ephemera.

 Most modern chimney sweeps are professionals, and are usually trained to diagnose and repair hazards along with maintenance such as removal of flammable creosote, firebox and damper repair, and smoke chamber repair.
 Some sweeps also offer more complicated repairs such as flue repair and relining, crown repair, and tuckpointing or rebuilding of masonry chimneys and cement crowns.

-In the United States, the two trade organizations that help to regulate the industry are the Chimney Safety Institute of America and The National Chimney Sweep Guild.
-Certification for chimney sweeps are issued by two organizations: Certified Chimney Professionals and The Chimney Safety Institute of America, which was first to establish certification and requires sweeps to re-test every three years or demonstrate the commitment to education by earning CEUs through CSIA or the National Fireplace Institute to bypass the test.
+In the United States, the two trade organisations that help to regulate the industry are the Chimney Safety Institute of America (CSIA) and the National Chimney Sweep Guild.
+Certification for chimney sweeps are issued by two organisations: Certified Chimney Professionals and the Chimney Safety Institute of America, which was first to establish certification and requires sweeps to re-test every three years or demonstrate the commitment to education by earning continuing education units (CEUs) through CSIA or the National Fireplace Institute to bypass the test.
 Certification for chimney sweeps who reline chimneys are issued by Certified Chimney Professionals and the Chimney Safety Institute of America.
-CEU credits may be obtained from these organizations and regional associations as well as private trainers.
+CEU credits may be obtained from these organisations and regional associations as well as private trainers.

-In the United Kingdom Chimney Sweeping is unregulated however many sweeps have organised themselves into trade associations including the Association of Professional Independent Chimney Sweeps, the Guild of Master Chimney Sweeps, and The National Association of Chimney Sweeps.
-As well as offering support to members they provide training and representation to DEFRA and other interested parties.
+In the United Kingdom, chimney sweeping is unregulated; however, many sweeps have organised themselves into trade associations, including the Association of Professional Independent Chimney Sweeps, the Guild of Master Chimney Sweeps, and The National Association of Chimney Sweeps.
+As well as offering support to members, they provide training and representation to the Department for Environment, Food and Rural Affairs (Defra) and other interested parties.